 This is a fact!
 Paying about $1200 per academic year just to buy textbooks is a huge burden to kids who belong to low-income households.
 Students can’t afford the cost and are forced to skip certain classes and get extremely anxious when preparing exams and revising because they didn’t get the privilege to study using certain well-known books.
 (1) In my opinion, this is just ridicoulous.

-You do not need to get a mortgage to buy collegue and university textbooks
+You do not need to get a mortgage to buy college and university textbooks

 So what you can do to make the most of your education without missing out due to the high cost of those textbooks?